siderolabs/talos/website/content/docs/v1.0/Learn More/concepts.md

 Talos Linux _isn't_ based on any other distribution, so there's no help here.
-We often think of ourselves as being the second-generation of container-optimised operating systems, where things like CoreOS, Flatcar, and Rancher represent the first generation, but that implies heredity where there is none.
+We often think of ourselves as being the second-generation of container-optimized operating systems, where things like CoreOS, Flatcar, and Rancher represent the first generation, but that implies heredity where there is none.
 It does, though, allow a conceptual handle to the concept.

 Talos Linux is actually a ground-up rewrite of the userspace, from PID 1.